Bank of England hints at faster rates hikes, but post-Brexit options open

 The economy was expected to start running above capacity late next year, sooner than the BoE had forecast in August, creating inflation pressure.

-The BoE’s inflation worry comes despite it pencilling in almost three quarter-point interest rate rises over the next three years, compared with just over two in forecasts that accompanied August’s rate rise.
+The BoE’s inflation worry comes despite it pencilling in almost three quarter-point interest rate rises over the next three years, compared with just over one in forecasts that accompanied August’s rate rise.

 The assumptions are based on market pricing, but they give some indication of how fast the BoE thinks borrowing costs will need to rise.